txpipe/oura/book/src/advanced/README.md

 - [Mapper Options](./mapper_options.md): A set of "expensive" event mapping procedures that require an explicit opt-in to be activated.
 - [Intersect Options](./intersect_options.md): Advanced options for instructing Oura from which point in the chain to start reading from.
 - [Custom Network](./custom_network.md): Instructions on how to configure Oura for connecting to a custom network.
+- [Retry Policy](./retry_policy.md): Instructions on how to configure retry policies for different operations